10 Thrilling Things to Do in Lower Hutt

-Get the best of city life and outdoors adventures in the Wellington suburb of Lower Hutt!
+Get the best of city life and outdoor adventures in the Wellington suburb of Lower Hutt!
 Just a 15-minutes drive from Wellington city centre, Lower Hutt is blessed with bush-clad hills, epic coastline, quaint seaside villages and a wealth of cafes and shops.
 What’s more, Lower Hutt is where the city of Wellington began, so the suburb boasts heritage architecture giving an interesting vibe to the place.
 See all of these aspects of Lower Hutt and more in this list of things to do in Lower Hutt!

 Whether you are based in Lower Hutt for work or just want to see a different side to Wellington, there are plenty of things to do in Lower Hutt to keep you super busy!
 Check out more things to do in the area with our 11 Things to Do in Hutt Valley.

 Catch a ferry to Matiu / Somes Island and explore this wildlife reserve, free from rodent predators, home to tuatara and native birds.
 On top of that, the island is steeped in history from early Maori settlement to a prisoner of war camp.
 Guided walks are also available.

 Location: Ferry services operate from Queens Wharf and Days Bay seven days a week, and from Seatoun on Saturday and Sundays.

 2. Indulge on Jackson Street